ronthetech/phrancoisfitweb/README.md

 ![Phrancois Fit Workouts Page](https://ronthetech.github.io/image-repo/workouts_page_logged_out.png)

 You can plan out your workouts by saving individual exercises.
-Features a reminder for how long ago the particular exercise was created and button to delete the exercise after you have completed it.
+Features a reminder for how long ago the particular exercise was created and the option to delete the exercise after you have completed it.

 ![Phrancois Fit Add Workout Form](https://ronthetech.github.io/image-repo/adding_workout_logged_out.png)